AI Use Cases/Private Equity

 How does the AI vendor management system ensure data security and compliance?

-The system is SOC 2 Type II certified and operates under zero-retention LLM policies, ensuring your deal data, vendor contacts, and portfolio metrics are processed to generate recommendations but never stored in external model training datasets.
-It also integrates with your existing compliance workflows to automatically check vendors against CFIUS, SEC Regulation D, Investment Advisers Act, and AIFMD requirements, with all approvals documented for audit trails.
+The system integrates with your existing compliance workflows to automatically check vendors against CFIUS, SEC Regulation D, Investment Advisers Act, and AIFMD requirements, with all approvals documented for audit trails.
+Vendor and fund data stays in your environment under your current access controls.

 How does the AI vendor management system continue to improve over time?